The following abbreviations and acronyms used in this disclosure statement are defined below:

 Significant portions of the Company’s natural gas pipelines and power generation and transmission facilities are aging.
 The aging infrastructure may require significant additional maintenance or replacement that could adversely affect the Company’s results of operations.

-The Company’s energy delivery infrastructure is aging, which increases certain risks, including breakdown or failure of equipment, pipeline leaks and fires developing from power lines, all of which have occurred and may recur in the future resulting in material costs.
-Aging infrastructure is more prone to failure which increases maintenance costs, unplanned outages and the need to replace facilities.
+Certain risks increase as the Company’s energy delivery infrastructure ages, including breakdown or failure of equipment, pipeline leaks and fires developing from power lines, all of which have occurred and may recur in the future resulting in material costs.
+Aging infrastructure is more prone to failure, which increases maintenance costs, unplanned outages and the need to replace facilities.
 Even if properly maintained, reliability may ultimately deteriorate and negatively affect the Company’s ability to serve its customers, which could result in increased costs associated with regulatory oversight.
 The costs associated with maintaining the aging infrastructure and capital expenditures for new or replacement infrastructure could cause rate volatility and/or regulatory lag in some jurisdictions.
 If, at the end of its life, the investment costs of a facility have not been fully recovered, the Company may be adversely affected if commissions do not allow such costs to be recovered in rates.
-Such impacts of an aging infrastructure could adversely affect the Company’s results of operations and cash flows.
+Such impacts of aging infrastructure could adversely affect the Company’s results of operations and cash flows.

 The Company’s utility and pipeline operations are subject to planning risks.